Job Title: Community Opera Fellowship Manager

 • Must be able to lift and carry 50 pounds.

-Opera Omaha staff, board members, donors, customers, guest artists, chorus members, production/technical staff, community engagement constituents and any external constituents needing assistance.
+Opera Omaha staff, community partners, board members, guest artists and musicians, vendors, and any external constituents needing assistance.
 Establishes a good relationship with all to enhance company morale and maintain a positive attitude within the working environment.

 Job Conditions and Work Hours: